 Leaving your home in good condition

-If you had our permission to make improvements to the property, such as installing a new kitchen or bathroom, you may be entitled to claim compensation for this work.
-To find out if you qualify, check our compensation page.
+If you had permission to make improvements to your home, such as installing a new kitchen or bathroom, you may be entitled to claim compensation for this work.
+To find out if you qualify, please visit our compensation page.

 To find out more about terminating your tenancy sooner, please get in touch with your local office.